Isaac247/capstone-project/README.md

 # Socks shop Microservice-based Application Deployment on Kubernetes Using IaC(Terraform)
 ![img9](images/Blank%20diagram%20(1).png)
 ## Overview
-Deploying a microservices-based architecture application on Kubernetes using a clear IaC (Infrastructure as Code) deployment to be able to deploy the services in a fast manner.
+Deploying a microservice-based architecture application on Kubernetes using a clear IaC (Infrastructure as Code) deployment to be able to deploy the services in a fast manner.
+## Requirements
+* AWS Account configured on an AWS CLI
+* Helm Installed
+* Terraform installed and configured to an AWS account
+* Domain name
+* Kubernetes installed
 ## Getting started

 ### Step 1: Infrastructure Provisioning
 Using Terraform, necessary resources such as VPCs, subnets, S3 buckets, security groups and an EKS cluster will be provisioned using terraform
-1. Create a new directory and clone this repo in it
+1. Create a new directory and clone this repo
   ~~~
   git clone https://github.com/Isaac247/capstone-project.git
   ~~~